JackieChan1402/Student-Attendance-checking-system-using-QR-code/README.md

 ### Data Export

 * After finishing the course, lecturers can export the roll call list as an Excel file.

-The exported file can be stored or imported into the school's management system.
+* The exported file can be stored or imported into the school's management system.

+***If you are a USTH student and want to improve this project, please message me, the contact information is on the GitHub homepage. other cases, please ignore as this project is only for USTH.***